 This self-fulfilment is key to avoiding debt.

-“If you don’t develop your own brand, You will become a consumer other people’s brands to make yourself feel better.”
+“If you don’t develop your own brand, you will become a consumer of other people’s brands to make yourself feel better.”

 Six steps to developing financial freedom: